wewewer123/LOVE-VN-ENGINE/README.md

 - Switch: I'm still working out the specifics for building on the switch.

+- web(automatic): double click BuildTools/BuildServer.bat (don't run as administrator). (make sure you have node.js and 7z installed for this)
-- web: Create an universal build, call it game.love and place it in the "LOVE-VN-ENGINE" folder, then open cmd in that same folder and then run "npm i love.js" followed by "npx love.js -m 20000000 -c --title LoveVN game.love Buildtools\build\web".
+- web(manual): Create an universal build, call it game.love and place it in the "LOVE-VN-ENGINE" folder, then open cmd in that same folder and then run "npm i love.js" followed by "npx love.js -m 20000000 -c --title LoveVN game.love Buildtools\build\web". (make sure you have node.js installed for this)

 - iOS: On iOS it isn't easily possible to build an executable.